Why it matters

-Local and neighbourhood parks within suburban areas in SE Queensland are often non-stimulating and boring, lacking challenging and appealing equipment for all ages and do not meet the needs of the community.
+Local and neighbourhood parks within suburban areas in SE Queensland are often non-stimulating and boring.
+They lack challenging and appealing equipment and spaces for all ages and do not meet the needs of the wider community.
 In addition, physical inactivity remains the greatest public health problem of the 21st century.
-Therefore, this project will reconceptualise suburban parks as exciting spaces that inspire all ages to be physically active, while building social connections across generations.
+Therefore, this study focused on suburban parks as community places that can be designed to inspire all ages to be physically active, and provide opportunities to build social connections across generations.

-Over three-years, this project aims to advance the emerging field connecting environmental design with health, and promote evidence-based design.
-Using a transdisciplinary approach, the team will observe existing park use within 12 parks in the Moreton Bay Region; investigate barriers to park use and physical activity; and formulate novel, evidence-based Design Guidelines for Active Intergenerational Parks that specify innovative salutogenic design principles and suggest cost effective park features that can be used by local governments and park designers across Australia.
+This project helped connect environmental design and landscape architecture with health and wellbeing, to promote evidence-based design.
+Using a transdisciplinary approach, the research team observed existing park use within 12 parks in the Moreton Bay Region; investigated barriers to park use and physical activity; and formulated novel, evidence-based recommendations within Intergenerational Parks: A Design Guide for Physical Activity and Social Engagement Across Generations.
+The guide specifies innovative salutogenic design principles and suggests park features and characteristics that can be used by local governments and park designers across Australia.

 Wes Mortensen, Moreton Bay Regional Council